-In 2023 we have changed our policy and will now be emailing all entrants upon the selection of our informal longlist, sometime around the end of May.
+In 2023 we have changed our policy and will now be emailing all entrants upon the selection of our informal longlist, sometime around early June (updated).
 The longlist will also be announced on our website.

 Longlisted entrants will be contacted separately via email and asked to avoid public announcements in order to adhere to our anonymous judging process.

-The shortlist will be selected by early June.
+The shortlist will be selected by June 12th.
 We will announce the shortlist on social media and on our website and all longlisted authors will be emailed once the shortlist has been selected.